SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 One last necessary detail.
 All BEFFE API classes should apply the `[BaseApiFrom("/api")]` attribute to the class.

-> Note: the `BaseApiFromAttribute` is necessary, so that your custom API is available to the JS app correctly somewhere under the `/api` prefix.
+> Note: the `BaseApiFromAttribute` is necessary, so that your custom API is available to the JS App correctly somewhere under the `/api` prefix.
 Otherwise, it will be available under the root of the BEFFE `/`.
 This API then may clash with the routes of the page views that the JS App handles client-side, which should be avoided.